danylo-volchenko/danylo-volchenko/README.md

 ## Let's Work on Your Project Together!

-If you have any questions about embedded C development, feel free to <a href="mailto:danylo.volchenko@gmail.com">contact me through email</a>.
+If you have any questions about embedded C or C++ development, feel free to <a href="mailto:danylo.volchenko@gmail.com">contact me through email</a>.

 You can hire me on <a href="https://www.linkedin.com/in/danylovolchenko/">LinkedIn</a>.